Nairobi: Music

-Nairobi, including the coastal towns of Mombasa and Diani, have recently become the centre of EDM in Kenya, producing DJs as well as producers like Jack Rooster, Euggy, DJ Fita, Noise on Demand, DJ Vidza, DJ Coco EM.
-Prominent international composers and DJs have also toured in Nairobi, including Diplo, Major Lazer, Kyau & Albert, Solarity, Ronski Speed, and Boom Jinx.
+Nairobi, including the coastal towns of Mombasa and Diani, have recently become the centre of EDM in Kenya, producing DJs as well as producers like DJ Fita.

 Many nightclubs in and around the city have witnessed a growth in the population that exclusively listen to Electronic Dance Music, especially amongst the younger generations.
-These youth also support many local EDM producers and DJs, such as Jahawi, Mikhail Kuzi, Barney Barrow, Jack Rooster, HennessyLive, Trancephilic5 As well as up and comers such as L.A Dave, Eric K, Raj El Rey, Tom Parker and more.

-Gospel music is also very popular in Nairobi just as in the rest of Kenya, with gospel artistes having a great impact in the mostly Christian city.
-Artistes such as Esther Wahome, Eunice Njeri, Daddy Owen, Emmy Kosgei and the late Angela Chibalonza, among others, have a great pull over the general population while others like MOG, Juliani, Ecko dyda, DK Kwenye Beat have great influence over the younger generation.
-Their concerts are also very popular and they have as much influence as the great secular artistes.
-The most popular are Groove tours, TSO (Totally Sold Out) new year concerts.
+Gospel music is also popular in Nairobi just as in the rest of Kenya, with gospel artists having a great impact in the mostly Christian city.

 Musical group Sauti Sol performed for U.S. President Barack Obama when he was in the city for the 2015 Global Entrepreneurship Summit.

-Sport
+Sports

 Nairobi is the African Great Lakes region's sporting centre.
+Notable annual events staged in Nairobi include Safari Rally, Safari Sevens rugby union tournament, and Nairobi Marathon.

+Facilities

 The premier sports facility in Nairobi and generally in Kenya is the Moi International Sports Centre in the suburb of Kasarani.
 The complex was completed in 1987, and was used to host the 1987 All Africa Games.
 The complex comprises a 60,000 seater stadium, the second largest in the African Great Lakes (after Tanzania's new national stadium), a 5,000 seater gymnasium, and a 2,000 seater aquatics centre.

-The Nyayo National Stadium is Nairobi's second largest stadium renowned for hosting global rugby event under the "Safaricom Sevens."
+The Nyayo National Stadium is Nairobi's second largest stadium renowned for hosting global rugby event under the "Safaricom Sevens".
 Completed in 1983, the stadium has a capacity of 30,000.
 This stadium is primarily used for football.
 The facility is located close to the Central Business District, which makes it a convenient location for political gatherings.

-Nairobi City Stadium is the city's first stadium, and used for club football.
+Nairobi City Stadium is Nairobi's first stadium, and used for club football.

 Nairobi Gymkhana is the home of the Kenyan cricket team, and was a venue for the 2003 Cricket World Cup.

-Notable annual events staged in Nairobi include Safari Rally, Safari Sevens rugby union tournament, and Nairobi Marathon.
+Ulinzi Sports Complex was officially opened by President Uhuru Kenyatta in 2022 after its construction that started in 2020.
+It has a capacity of 7,500, an 8-lane Athletics track, training grounds and an indoor arena.

+Dandora Stadium, a 4,000 capacity stadium opened in 2024, hosts some of the top flight national league football tournaments.
+The stadium has seats in the VIP section and regular stands.

+Talanta Sports Stadium, with a capacity of 60,000, is currently under construction with an estimated completion date of February 2026.

+Football

 Football is the most popular sport in the city by viewership and participation.
 This is highlighted by the number of football clubs in the city, including Kenyan Premier League sides Gor Mahia, A.F.C.
-Leopards, Tusker and Mathare United.
+Leopards Sports Club, Tusker F. C. and Mathare United.

+Kenya, together with Tanzania and Uganda will be cohosting the 2025 CHAN competition.
+Also, the three countries will jointly host the 2027 AFCON football competition.